SRB measures for Anosov actions: Anosov actions, dynamical foliations and invariant measures

-\end{prop} The $\mu_y$ are called the conditional measures on the leaves $F_\mathrm{loc}(y)$.
+The $\mu_y$ are unique $\mu$-almost surely. \end{prop} The $\mu_y$ are called the conditional measures on the leaves $F_\mathrm{loc}(y)$.
 Note that by \eqref{eq:rokhlin} one has that $\hat \mu$ is the pushforward of $\mu$ under the projection $U\cong B_F(m,\delta)\times B_G(m,\delta)\to B_G(m,\delta)$.
-Furthermore by the proof of Rokhlin's theorem (see e.g. the easily accessible notes by Viana \cite{Via}) one gets a description of the conditional measures $\mu_y$.
+Furthermore by the proof of Rokhlin's theorem (see for example \S5.2 in \cite{VO16}) one gets a description of the conditional measures $\mu_y$.
 Let us therefore introduce the $F$-tubes

 Then for $\hat \mu$ almost all $y\in B_G(m,\delta)$ the limit